Damiox/ecommerce-rest-spring-jpa/README.md

 There are several approaches for authentication such as Cookies, GUID tokens, OAuth2, etc... but we are choosing JWT for simplicity and scalability purposes.

 Note: we are using HATEOAS-oriented REST endpoints (https://en.wikipedia.org/wiki/HATEOAS), so you will find the possible operations to perform on resources while browsing the main endpoints: `/products` and `/categories`
+In the below examples, you need to replace `XXXX` with the token returned in the authentication process (please see the `Authentication` section for more information).

 #### Products